This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat your oven to 350ยฐF.
-Grease or line a standard 12-cup muffin tin and set it aside.
+• Preheat your oven to 350°F. Grease or line a standard 12-cup muffin tin and set it aside.

 • In a large bowl, place the flour, xanthan gum, cornstarch, baking powder, baking soda, salt and sugar, and whisk to combine well.

-• Create a well in the center of the dry ingredients, and add the butter, eggs, buttermilk, vanilla and mashed bananas, and mix until just combined.
-The mixture be lumpy because of the bananas, and thick but soft.
+• Create a well in the center of the dry ingredients, and add the butter, eggs, buttermilk, and vanilla, and mix until just combined.

 • Fill each of the wells of the muffin tin, and shake back and forth to evenly distribute the batter in each well.